neon-jungle/wagtail-metadata/README.rst

 Compatibility
 =============

-Wagtail-metadata works with Wagtail v2.0 and upwards.
+Wagtail-metadata works with Wagtail v5.0 and upwards.
+For compatibility with older versions of Wagtail, see past releases.

 Installing
 ==========